[NOTE: This story was a finalist in the ‘2017 Best of the Net Anthology’.]

 In this story, rather than making dreams function as a way of forgetting things or erasing memories or suppressing thoughts, I wanted to make them a way of remembering and giving rise to new memories/thoughts.
 I suppose I was more interested in the “simulating futures” scenario described above.

 [Personal Note: I must confess I spent a lot of time researching dream symbology — often as a way to avoid actually writing the story — because it was all so fascinating.
-That said, I, too, have frequent, vivid dreams with certain symbols that have recurred over decades.
-So, I do believe that, often, dreams are simply a way for our subconscious to try to process or resolve ongoing problems/issues.
-Though I have never actually resolved a real life problem through a dream, it has always proved a helpful signal, prodding me to pay attention to something I might be suppressing/avoiding during my waking hours.
+That said, I also have frequent, vivid dreams with certain symbols that have recurred over decades.
+So I do believe that, often, dreams are simply a way for our subconscious to try to process or resolve ongoing problems/issues.
+Though I have never actually resolved a real-life problem through a dream, it has always proved a helpful signal, prodding me to pay attention to something I might be suppressing/avoiding during my waking hours.
 As you can tell, I am rather drawn to dream neuropsychology/science.]